Life Coaching - What are the Benefits?

 Considering a Coach - How To Choose The Right Coach For You?

-It can be difficult to know where to turn when you need help in today's fast-paced world, with its constant flow of information, advertisements, and advice.
+It can be challenging to know where to turn when you need help in today’s fast-paced world, with its constant flow of information, advertisements, and advice.

 The first step in making a significant change in your life is to find the right coach.
 Unfortunately, the coaching industry is not regulated in the same way as the health, medical, or legal professions.

-Be prepared to do your homework and interview a number of professionals, reviewing their background, experience, and qualifications, as many coaches do not base their practice on behavioural science and instead depend on popularised, unproven motivational approaches.
+Be prepared to do your homework and interview several professionals, reviewing their background, experience, and qualifications, as many coaches do not base their practice on behavioural science and instead depend on popularised, unproven motivational approaches.
 [11]

-Coaching largely attracts ambitious individuals who want to improve their personal development, growth, and performance, as well as cultivate positive health, well-being, and happiness.
+Coaching primarily attracts ambitious individuals who want to improve their personal development, growth, and performance, as well as cultivate positive health, well-being, and happiness.

 According to health research, many of the factors associated with happiness are health outcomes, raising the question of whether health and happiness have a bidirectional relationship.
 See figure 3.
 [13]